aliveGUY/conference/README.md

 # Conference project

-## I made this project to practice HTML CSS JS skills and get familiar with bootstrap
+## Acknowledgements

+**this project was inspired by [Cindy Shin](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015).
+I thank her for her work and talent.
+You can visit [her profile]()(https://www.behance.net/adagio07) to get inspired as well.**

 ## Built With

-- HTML, CSS
+- HTML, CSS, JS
+- Bootstrap
-- NPM, JSON, GIT
+- GIT

 ## Getting Started